RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 #### CVE Information
 CVE ID, CWE and Publication Date:
 ```
-"cve": "CVE-2022-1247",
+"cve": "CVE-2023-20593",
       "cwe": {
-        "id": "CWE-366",
+        "id": "CWE-1239",
-        "name": "Race Condition within a Thread"
+        "name": "Improper Zeroization of Hardware Register"
       },
-      "discovery_date": "2022-03-22T00:00:00+00:00",
+      "discovery_date": "2023-05-31T00:00:00+00:00",
 ```

 CVE Description, Summary and Statement:
 ```
 "notes": [
   {
     "category": "description",
-        "text": "An issue found in linux-kernel that leads to a race condition in rose_connect().
-The rose driver uses rose_neigh->use to represent how many objects are using the rose_neigh.
-When a user wants to delete a rose_route via rose_ioctl(), the rose driver calls rose_del_node() and removes neighbours only if their “count” and “use” are zero.",
+    "text": "A flaw was found in hw, in “Zen 2” CPUs.
+This issue may allow an attacker to access sensitive information under specific microarchitectural circumstances.",
     "title": "Vulnerability description"
   },
   {
     "category": "summary",
-        "text": "kernel: A race condition bug in rose_connect()",
+    "text": "hw: amd: Cross-Process Information Leak",
     "title": "Vulnerability summary"
-    },
-    {
-        "category": "other",
-        "text": "There was no shipped kernel version that was seen affected by this problem.
-These files are not built in our source code.",
-        "title": "Statement"
   },
   {
     "category": "general",
     "text": "The CVSS score(s) listed for this vulnerability do not reflect the associated product's status, and are included for informational purposes to better understand the severity of this vulnerability.",
     "title": "CVSS score applicability"
   }
 ],
 ```